 Internet access entering through the basement can cause many headaches when it comes to your network.
 If your Internet access is from a cable TV provider, you don’t want many splitters degrading the signal before it hits your modem.
 In fact, I recommend, at most, 1 splitter between your cable modem and where the signal enters the house.

 Ideally, I recommend no splitters on your internet signal.
-So even if you have coaxial connections on your top floor, there is likely a few splitters which will degrade the quality of your internet.
+So even if you have coaxial connections on your top floor, there are likely a few splitters that will degrade the quality of your internet.
 Ultimately, that means your cable modem is in the basement or first floor.

 Get Your WiFi Off the Ground Floor